ursatile/css4eng/02-01-basic-css-selectors.md

 }
 p {
     color: blue;
-    em { /* Target em elements which are children of p elements */
+    em { /* target em elements which are children of p elements */
         color: green;
     }
 }
 ```